Miserlou/Zappa/README.md

     $ zappa tail production

+By default, this will show all log items.
+In addition to HTTP and other events, anything `print`ed to `stdout` or `stderr` will be shown in the logs.

+You can use the argument `--http` to filter for HTTP requests, which will be in the Apache Common Log Format.

+    $ zappa tail production --http

+If you don't like the default log colors, you can turn them off with `--no-color`.

 #### Remote Function Invocation

 You can execute any function in your application directly at any time by using the `invoke` command.